-Have your heard that the Town of Cary has proclaimed 2019 as the Year of the Monarch Butterfly?
+The Town of Cary has proclaimed 2019 as the Year of the Monarch Butterfly.
 Through community action, education, and outreach, we have taken the National Wildlife Federation's Mayors' Monarch Pledge, a commitment to increase native habitat and promote pollinator conservation in the Town of Cary.

 Monarch butterflies visit gardens and backyards in North Carolina on their epic multi-generational migration between Canada and Mexico.
 However, their numbers have been in a steady decline over the last 20 years due to habitat loss and varying weather patterns.